 In most cases temporary agencies, staffing services, outsourcing contractors, or leasing firms will be treated as employers.
 However, should these firms actually recruit individuals to be employees of another organization, then the third-party professional practice principles shall apply.”
 (National Association of Colleges and Employers, June 2009, p.
 6)

-Marymount University’s Center for Career Services requires third-party recruiters to disclose the information listed below:
+Marymount University’s Center for Career Development requires third-party recruiters to disclose the information listed below:

 - “Third-party recruiters will disclose to students the name(s) of the client, or clients, that the third-party recruiter is representing and to whom the students’ credentials will be disclosed.

-- When deemed necessary, third-party recruiters will disclose information upon request to career services that would enable career services to verify that it is recruiting for a bona fide job opportunity.
+- When deemed necessary, third-party recruiters will disclose information upon request to Career Development that would enable Career Development to verify that it is recruiting for a bona fide job opportunity.
 Information should include contact information for the organization for which the third party is providing recruiting services.
-Career services must respect the confidentiality of this information and may not publish it in any manner.
+Career Development must respect the confidentiality of this information and may not publish it in any manner.

 - Third-party recruiters will not disclose to any employer, including the client-employer, any student information without obtaining prior written consent from the student.
 Under no circumstances can student information be disclosed other than for the original recruiting purposes nor can it be sold or provided to other entities.
 Online job-posting and resume-referral services must prominently display their privacy policies on their web sites, specifying who will have access to student information.

-- Third-party recruiters attending career fairs will represent employers who have authorized them and will disclose the names of the represented employers to career services upon request.”
+- Third-party recruiters attending career fairs will represent employers who have authorized them and will disclose the names of the represented employers to Career Development upon request.”

 (Source: National Association of Colleges and Employers, June 2009, p.
 7)